You have skipped the navigation, tab for page content

 NRL Match Highlights: Pre-Season Challenge vs. Knights

-The Dragons wrestled the lead back minutes later with Mathew Feagai snapping up a looping cut-out and taking off downfield to dive over next to the posts to make it 20-18.
+The Dragons wrestled the lead back minutes later with Mathew Feagai snapping up a looping cut-out and taking off downfield with a smile on his face to dive over next to the posts to make it 20-18.

-The night ended in style for the Red V with Reed threading a pinpoint cut-out to Tyrell Sloan who glided over in the southwestern corner to secure a 28-18 win for his side.
+The scoring had not yet ceased for the Red V as the night ended in style with Reed threading a pinpoint cut-out to Tyrell Sloan who glided over in the southwestern corner with three minutes on the clock to secure a 10-point win for his side.